rich-7941/English-Water/content/english/pages/Save-water.md

 {{< image src="images/save-water.jpg" alt="Water Sector Overview" >}}
 # Save water

 By using less water, you can save money on your bills while also helping the environment.

-What are the benefits of saving water?

-Using less water can help you save money on your water bill if you have a water meter.
+Also, using less water can help you save money on your water bill if you have a water meter.
 Reducing hot water usage can also significantly lower your energy bill.

 Saving water benefits the environment as it reduces the carbon footprint associated with treating and transporting water.
 Additionally, it ensures more water is available for our rivers and streams during dry spells, which supports local wildlife.